 Even though it cannot reverse the effects of the accident directly, bringing a compensation claim can fund your recovery and help you to rebuild your life.
 It can mitigate the financial strain you may face after a back injury has disrupted your ability to earn and provide for you and your family.

 Not only that, a compensation claim can act as a powerful deterrent to the party responsible for your injuries.
 Your claim could prevent the same thing from happening to others.
 By claiming the compensation you are entitled to, you will send a strong message that the responsible party must do its utmost to prevent such negligence occurring in the future.
-If your claim is successful, the other side’s insurance premiums are likely to increase, as well as that they may have to pay any excess.
+If your claim is successful, the other side’s insurance premiums are likely to increase.
+In addition, they may as well as that have to pay any excess.

 Make your back injury compensation claim with Truth Legal

-We are based in Harrogate with presences in York, Manchester, and London.
+We are based in Harrogate and Leeds presences in York, Manchester, and London.
+However, we represent many clients nationwide.
 We are more than willing to sit down with you for a free, no-obligation consultation and to discuss any ways in which we can help you.
 Or, we can arrange a telephone consultation with you.
 Whichever you prefer.

 There could be many reasons behind poor service: unqualified or overworked staff, a lack of understanding in relation to back injury claims, poor communication, or just a lack of trust.
 None of this is excusable.
 If the service you are receiving from your current representatives is poor then you should seriously consider switching or changing solicitors to Truth Legal.